poikilotherm/brb4bbb/README.md

 # Big Red Button for "Big Blue Button"

-The uprising amount of video conferences in 2020 due to the ongoing 2020 COVID-19 crisis led me to built a small microphone switch for easy mute / unmute operation.
+The uprising amount of video conferences in 2020 due to the ongoing COVID-19 crisis lead me to build a small microphone switch for easy mute / unmute operation.
 In video- or audioconferences, you should keep muted to reduce background noise for all the others.

-There are two common usage patterns for a microphone during a video or audio
+There are two common usage patterns for a microphone during conferences:
-conference:

-1. You're the speaker and will speak > 10 seconds.
+1. You're the speaker and about to speak > 10 seconds.
-   You want a manual toggle switching your mic on and off again later.
+   Manual toggle, switching your mic on and off again later.
 2. You're making occasional comments or short statements.
-   You want a push-to-talk like experience, unmuting when pushed and going right back to mute when done.
+   Push-to-talk like experience, unmuting when pushed and going right back to mute when done.

-This project aims to support both use cases with a single button.
+This project aims to support both use cases with a single button (tactile switch).
 As I laid my hands on a few buttons with red LED rings, I called this "big red button" for a very commonly used video conferencing software in academia, [Big Blue Button](https://bigbluebutton.org/).

 ![off](doc/img/brb-off.jpg) ![on](doc/img/brb-on.jpg)

+(This is still lacking a case.
+Early stage of development...)

 ## DISCLAIMER